alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 </figure>
 </div>

 <br>

-Overall, these two approachs can be useful as baselines.
+Overall, these two approachs can also be useful as baselines.
 The degree-based approach is always going to have a greater associated cost than the GND method.
 The difference between the inset curves presents a direct indicative of the different approach's costs.
 Other approachs can be compared against these two.

 <br>